 Localization in Xcode is handled with NSLocalizedString, but it is such a verbose and legacy-like API.
 There’s a Swiftier way that still respects Xcode .xliff exports and comments.

-An iOS framework for WordPress integration using REST/JSON and a custom WordPress plugin.
+An open source iOS framework for WordPress integration using REST/JSON and a custom WordPress plugin.
+This has been used by several 3rd party consumers to build their own app.

 Let’s use the closure-based pattern to wrap CLLocationManager for allowing callers to subscribe to observables instead of using shared delegate functions.